-This new Dior Chiffre Rouge M01 automatic watch has its caliber developed and manufactured by the famous Zenith watchmaking company, also a member of LVMH.
+This new Dior Chiffre Rouge M01 automatic watch has its caliber developed and manufactured by Zenith, also a member of LVMH.

 In its press release, the French brand doesn’t go into any technical details as to the design of the movement.
 However, considering the source of the caliber, I am pretty sure that it is nothing to sneeze at.

-Looking very simple and even “vintage” (Doesn’t that sunburst-finished white gold oscillating weight on the dial remind you of those old school Marantz amplifiers?
-And the asymmetric, biased towards the right stainless steel case with a guilloche crown also look very modern and, well, anti-Apple in its design.) the watch still possesses some very modern details of its exterior.
+Looking simple and sort of “vintage” (Doesn’t that sunburst-finished white gold oscillating weight on the dial remind you of those old school Marantz amplifiers?
+And the asymmetric, biased towards the right stainless steel case with a guilloche crown also looks modern and, well, anti-Apple in its design.) the watch still possesses some modern details of its exterior.

-According to Dior’s official press release, the French brand plans to issue the watch in a limited edition of only 200 numbered pieces.
+According to Dior’s official press release, the French brand plans to issue the Chiffre Rouge M01 in a limited edition of only 200 numbered pieces.